 “Someone very powerful who keeps us safe,” I said.

-“Ah, like a fireman and a policeman!”, he realized.
+“Ah, like a fireman and a policeman!”, he realised.

 “Exactly!”, I said.